 - 112.8(c)(8) Engineer or update each container installation in accordance with good engineering practice to avoid discharges.
-You must provide at least one of the following devices: - (i) High liquid level alarms with an audible or visual signal at a constantly attended operation or surveillance station.
-In smaller facilities an audible air vent may suffice. - (ii) High liquid level pump cutoff devices set to stop flow at a predetermined container content level. - (iii) Direct audible or code signal communication between the tank gauger and the pumping station. - (iv) A fast response system for determining the liquid level of each bulk storage container such as digital computers, telepulse, or direct vision gauges.
+You must provide at least one of the following devices: - (i) High liquid level alarms with an audible or visual signal at a constantly attended operation or surveillance station. in smaller facilities an audible air vent may suffice. - (ii) High liquid level pump cutoff devices set to stop flow at a predetermined container content level. - (iii) Direct audible or code signal communication between the tank gauger and the pumping station. - (iv) A fast response system for determining the liquid level of each bulk storage container such as digital computers, telepulse, or direct vision gauges.
 If you use this alternative, a person must be present to monitor gauges and the overall filling of bulk storage containers. - (v) You must regularly test liquid level sensing devices to ensure proper operation.

 A fail-safe engineering system is employed at each AST.
 Tanker trucks are positioned immediately adjacent to tanks during unloading.
-The position of the tanker truck allows the operator to observe the tank from the tanker truck pump controls.
+The position of the tanker truck allows the operator to observe the AST from the tanker truck pump controls.
 In the event of a hose rupture or an overfill, the tanker truck operator can respond quickly to shut off the tanker truck pump.

-Additionally, tanker trucks utilize an electronic metering system that is programmed to deliver a set quantity of fuel to the tank.
+Additionally, tanker trucks utilize an electronic metering system that is programmed to deliver a set quantity of fuel to the AST.
 When that amount is reached, the pump for the tanker truck is automatically shut off.
+Additional fail-safe engineering systems are not warranted since there is a low potential for a discharge to occur and affect a navigable water course at this facility.